Tag: hojari frankincense

 What Is Frankincense Water?

 Frankincense water (sometimes called frankincense infusion) is simply water infused with frankincense resin.
 You place clean Boswellia tears in hot water and let the water steep, drawing out the resin’s active compounds ( How to make Frankincense water – Herbaldimensions.com).
-It’s not an oil or extract, but a mild, tasty herbal drink.
+It’s not an oil or extract, but a mild, tasty herbal water.

 • Boswellia species: Most quality frankincense for drinking comes from Boswellia sacra (Omani/Arabian frankincense).
 Lighter, premium grades are preferred for taste (more on that later).
 (Other species like B. serrata and B. carterii also make incense but the highest-grade Hojari frankincense is usually B. sacra.)